The Story of Stones and Stuff Stockholm

 Hi, I’m Julia, the founder, designer, and maker behind Stones and Stuff Stockholm.
-Every piece of jewellery you see is handcrafted by me, from start to finish.
+I handcraft every piece of jewellery you see.

 How It All Started